If you’re wondering how to raise a confident child, you’re not alone.

 Before we discuss how to raise a confident child, it’s important to understand the potential causes of low self-esteem.

-Did your child start a new school?
-Move to a different city?
-Begin a hobby?
+Did your child move to a different city?

-Each time children face changes, their confidence is put to the test.
+Each time children experience changes, their confidence is put to the test.
 They must learn how to grow outside their comfort zones.
 When they navigate these challenges successfully, their confidence develops.

 Sometimes, though, children struggle to overcome difficulties and external pressures.
 Negative messages stick.
 Issues at home and school become more challenging to manage.

 This is when low self-esteem sneaks up, and smart kids might end up getting bad grades.
-Children might begin to believe they aren’t “good” enough — that they’re not deserving of their goals or interests.
+Children might begin to believe they aren’t “good enough”.

 Comparing themselves to others

 She’s so pretty.
-He’s so talented.
+He’s so smart.
 Her life is perfect.

-Is your child comparing, and is it helping or hindering growth?
+Is your child doing too much comparing?
+And is it helping or hindering your child’s growth?

 Too much social comparison can cause children to feel inferior — as if they’ll never be as good as those around them.